See the Top Fairy Tale Castle of Bavarian “Mad” King Ludwig II in Germany

 One of Germany’s most romantic and popular castles is Schloss Neuschwanstein in Bavaria.
 This Disney-like castle at the end of the Romantic Road is a popular day-trip destination from Munich.

 Schloss Neuschwanstein is one of the top sights to see in Germany.
 For many visitors it is a major reason for traveling to the Bavarian Alps.
-Few leave disappointed as Castle Neuschwanstein absolutely looks the part.
+Few leave disappointed as Neuschwanstein Castle absolutely looks the part.
 Its medieval, neo-Romanesque looks is almost Disney-like being perched on a lonely rocky hill with the Alps in the background.
 The castle and its origins are wildly romantic while the natural setting is spectacularly beautiful too.
-Tickets are best reserved in advance,
+Tickets are best reserved in advance, or book guided tours from Munich.

 “Mad” King Ludwig II of Bavaria and Neuschwanstein